The Primary Years Programme (PYP)

 What do we want students to be able to do?

 - Social skills

 Student-initiated demonstrations of deeper learning through service to fellow students, the school and the community.

 At the centre of the PYP framework is the IB Learner Profile.
-This is common to all three IB programmes.
+This is common to all four IB programmes.

 The RCHK Programme of Inquiry

 What’s in store for all the Year levels?
 Parents may refer to this RCHK IB PYP Programme of Inquiry that is updated at the start of each academic year.

 As shown in the diagram below, it is through the Programme of Inquiry (POI) where all elements of the PYP come alive!